Okandžije

-Okandžije is a settlement in Bosnia and Herzegovina, located in the Municipality of Mrkonjic Grad of the Republika Srpska entity.
+Okandžije is a settlement in Bosnia and Herzegovina, located in the Mrkonjić Grad municipality of the Republika Srpska entity.

 Name

 Okandžije derives from a Princess which left the Prizrenac Fortress of rode a horse towards the area of Okandžije where she lost her Kandžija and shouted O, Kandžija!.

 Demographics

 According to the 1991 census, the village had a total of 143 inhabitants.
 Ethnic groups in the village include: